Profile image

-Sophy practices in all aspects of mental health and disability law, with a focus on cases in the Court of Protection and the inherent jurisdiction, inquests and inquiries.
+Sophy practices in all aspects of mental health and disability law, with a focus on cases in the Court of Protection and inherent jurisdiction.

 Called to the Bar in March 2015, Sophy qualified as a solicitor in 1989.
 She was a founding partner at award-winning firm Miles and Partners LLP where she led the mental health and capacity team for 16 years, before becoming a consultant in 2012.